I-had-a-bad-idea/DocGen/docs/llm_summary.md

 ### Definition
 ollama = AsyncClient()

 ### Purpose
-The Ollama AI client.
+An instance of the `AsyncClient` class for interacting with the Ollama API.

 ### Details
-Not specified.
+This variable holds an instance of the `AsyncClient` class, which can be used to make requests to the Ollama API.

 ### Usage
-To use this variable, you need to create an instance of the `AsyncClient` class before calling the `summarize_code` function.
+To use this variable, you need to reference it when calling the `summarize_code` function.

 ---